 School supplies, new shoes & socks, backpacks, hair cuts, activities, helpful information and healthy food in an atmosphere of fun, dignity and respect.

 We offer relief for local parents who are working hard to make ends-meet!
 We help teachers by providing the tools their students need to succeed.

 Community involvement.
 From collection efforts, to volunteer opportunities, to having a presence at the festival, we want the community to invest in the success of our students.
 We want the festival to be an event where members of our community from all different walks of life can come together for the goal of helping local students feel confident and prepared or the year ahead.

 We encourage churches and other organizations to set up activity/information booths to engage families and get the students excited about heading back to school.
 Activity booths help make this event the festival that it has become.
 Booths with activities are the biggest hits!
 Back-to-school shopping can be fun for everyone regardless of income.
 B2SF has turned the dread of school supply shopping into a fun experience for those in our community that otherwise may not even be able to afford these supplies.

 Any Watauga County families struggling to afford the high costs of sending their children back to school.
-School readiness shopping can easily cost over $125 per child!
+School readiness shopping can easily cost over $160 per child, not including shoes and clothes!
 That is a heavy burden for middle and low income families.